 3. There are no views

 Speaking of a breathtaking sunset every single night while out on your boat, you will probably NEVER see glorious blue skies, soaring mountains, or even a picturesque sandy beach to explore.
-Watching television inside all day would be much more entertaining.
+Watching television all day would be much more entertaining.

 4. You cannot ever leave the boat